zoayaa/aws-cantrill-labs/vpc/README.md

 Destination: 0.0.0.0/0
 Target: Internet Gateway

 - Associate this route table with the **public subnet**

-##  Challenges Faced

-- Initially confused between **Public vs Private subnet**
-- Took time to understand how route tables control traffic
-- Was unclear why private subnets cannot access the internet directly
-- Needed practice to understand CIDR notation (`/16`, `/24`)

 ##  Learnings & Insights

 - A VPC is a logically isolated network inside AWS.
-- VPC Minimum /28 (16 IPs), Maximum /16 (65536 IPs).
+- AWS allows VPC sizes from /28 (16 IPs) to /16 (65,536 IPs).
 - Public subnets require an Internet Gateway and a route to `0.0.0.0/0`.
 - Private subnets do NOT have direct internet access.
 - Route tables determine where network traffic goes.
-- CIDR blocks define the size of the network.
+- CIDR blocks define how many IP addresses are available in a network.
+- Subnets divide a VPC into smaller networks, usually mapped to Availability Zones.
 - NAT Gateway is used when private resources need outbound internet access.

 ##  Real-World Use Case